 3. Hiding The Set Up Fees In The Small Print

-You may not be told about any set up fees until an application pack arrives and hidden in the small print is a clause referring to the first few payments being diverted to the Debt company as fees.
+You may not be told about any set up fees until an application pack arrives and hidden in the small print is a clause referring to the first few payments being diverted to the debt company as fees.
 This means payments towards your Trust Deed will be delayed for two to three months while the company takes an advance fee from your payments.

 4. Selling You A ‘Debt Management Plan’ first